chun-eric/emailphishing/README.md

 ### Security Awareness Project Overview
-This project focuses on Just-In-Time cybersecurity awareness training tailored to address specific security risks associated with AWS technologies.
+This project focuses on Just-In-Time cybersecurity awareness training tailored to address specific security risks associated with Email Phishing.

 Below are the steps we took to complete this lab.
 <br/>